Harvest Moon: Light of Hope

 Harvest Moon: Light of Hope is a farm simulation role-playing game developed by Tabot, Inc. for multiple platforms.
 First announced at E3 2017, It was first released for Microsoft Windows on November 14, 2017, with versions for PlayStation 4 and Nintendo Switch following on May 29, 2018.
 It was later released for iOS and Android on September 26, 2018.
 A version containing all previously released downloadable content titled Harvest Moon: Light of Hope Complete was released for Windows 10 and Xbox One on September 18, 2020.

 Gameplay

-The setting is in a harbor town, with the goal being to revive the lighthouse.
-As in most Harvest Moon games, players are able to grow crops and raise livestock.
-Additionally, the player is also able to get married, have a child, buy animals and help villagers with requests.
+The setting is in a harbor town, with the goal of reviving the lighthouse.
+As in most Harvest Moon games, players can grow crops and raise livestock.
+They can also opt to get married, have a child, buy animals, and help villagers with requests.
+In the Special Edition, there is a playable character named Soleil (whose gender varies) who can be controlled by a second player.

+Plot

+The story begins with the player, Mike or Sabrina, washed onto an island where they are found by a girl named Jeanne, who owns a lighthouse that serves as the life source of the island.
+The lighthouse has long stopped glowing following a violent storm and many inhabitants have left.
+She provides them a farm to work in.
+The player later finds a round stone tablet and meets a Harvest Sprite named Rowan.
+Showing the tablet to Jeanne, she believes that it might fit in one of the round slots near the lighthouse.
+After placing the tablet in one of the slots, the lighthouse begins to light up again; it turns out the tablet is one of the keys needed to activate the lighthouse, but the player must seek out the other four tablets to fully revive the lighthouse.
+During their mission, they are aided by other Harvest Sprites, a wizard named Edmond, the Harvest Goddess, and the Harvest God, and learn that a storm is what caused the tablets to be blown away in the first place.
+The storm itself was caused by the underworld king Gorgon to discourage his daughter from going up to the surface.
+Once the lighthouse is revived, the main story ends.

 Reception

+The Nintendo Switch version of Harvest Moon: Light of Hope received "mixed or average reviews" according to Metacritic.